-Christine has a Master of Science degree from the University of Wales (MSc.) in the UK.
-This is the highest herbal medicine qualifications available in the world.
-She is one of only a small handful of people in all of North America with this specific level of herbal medicine training and education.
+Christine has a Master of Science (MSc.) degree in Herbal Medicine from the University of Wales in the UK.
+This is the highest level of clinical herbal medicine qualification available and Christine is one of only a small handful of people with this level of herbal medicine training and education.

-Christine is the past president and current Professional Member of the Ontario Herbalists Association (RH) as well as a member of the National Institute of Medical Herbalists (MNIMH) in England and is a graduate of the Dominion Herbal Colllege Clinical Program.
+She is a current Professional Member (RH) and past president of the Ontario Herbalists Association as well as a member of the National Institute of Medical Herbalists (MNIMH) in England.

 Living on an organic farm allows Christine the perfect opportunity for her home-based office, and giving herbal walks and talks as well as at other locations around southern Ontario.